 - potato chips, tortilla chips

-3. Bad fats.
 Bad fats cause inflammation in the body.
-This topic is greatly debated and unfortunately, highly politicized, with lobbist in the sugar/soda industry pointing the finger at all fats as the culprit in degenerative diseases, such as heart disease, rather than own up to the most recent research showing sugars as the main problem.
+This topic is greatly debated and unfortunately, highly politicized, with lobbyist in the sugar/soda industry pointing the finger at all fats as the culprit in degenerative diseases, such as heart disease, rather than own up to the most recent research showing sugars as the main problem.
 Here's a good short article on the topic by nutrition expert Dr. Mark Hyman, author of "Eat Fat, Get Thin."